-- e.
+- 2. What's the UPS run-time? - e.
 Multiple power inputs - i.
 Many servers can have multiple power supplies.
 Most designs balance power input load between all available circuits on both the utility side and the UPS/generator side. - ii.
 What happens if something fails? - 1.
 Power supply?
 All of that server's load goes to the other(s). - 2.
 Circuit?
 All connected loads may re-balance. - 3.
 UPS?
 If two UPS, can either one handle the load if the other fails? - iii.
 N+1 designs - 1.
 Have 3 or more power supplies - 2.
 How many are needed to keep the server(s) running? - 3.
 Plan UPS, circuits accordingly - f.
 How much power do servers use? - i.
 At startup/during nominal load/at peak load - ii.
 Use metered power strips, if possible.
 This will allow for assessment and measurement. - iii.
 Document actuals and compare with factory ratings - 4.
-General/Human Safety: - a.
+General/human safety: - a.
 Fire suppression - i.
 Gaseous agent: environmental and availability issues - ii.
 No overhead standing water: usually a factor of cost; is equipment and data being protected worth the expense of non-sprinkler system? - b.
-Emergency Power-Off (EPO): only required in certain circumstances - c.
+Emergency power-off (EPO): only required in certain circumstances - c.
 Emergency lighting - d.
 Exit plan